-Figure 5.
-Sample budget detail worksheet: Fringe benefits for sworn personnel
+Figure 2.
+Sample budget detail worksheet: Sworn officer positions, base salary and fringe benefits

 Civilian positions

 Salaries of personnel are costs based on the percentage of time spent (FTE) working directly on the project.
 The total salary percentage should be comparable and consistent with organizational policy.
 The total amount paid is comparable to industry standards and the type of work being performed.